 Welcome to the Central Oregon Coast

-Located midway between Washington and California, Lincoln County is "The Heart of the Oregon Coast"TM and incorporates the communities of Burnt Woods, Depoe Bay, Chitwood, Eddyville, Elk City, Harlan, Kernville, Lincoln City, Logsden, Newport, Tidewater, Toledo, Siletz, Seal Rock, Waldport, and Yachats.
+Located midway between Washington and California, Lincoln County is "The Heart of the Oregon Coast"TM and incorporates the communities of Depoe Bay, Eddyville, Elk City, Harlan, Kernville, Lincoln City, Logsden, Newport, Tidewater, Toledo, Siletz, Seal Rock, South Beach, Waldport, and Yachats.

 Stretching more than 60 miles along the Pacific Ocean, Lincoln County boasts natural wonders from Cascade Head and Cape Perpetua to the lush evergreen forests of the Coast Range.
 Within these borders sit some of Oregon's most picturesque coastal scenery, rugged cliff lines and vast sandy beaches.

 Only two hours from Portland and an hour from the I-5 corridor, family travelers find a wide range of activities, whether it's walking along the miles of public beaches, golfing on the area's many courses, deep-sea fishing, crabbing or clamming.
 There is always time for whale watching and lighthouse exploring.

 The down-home environment of hospitality every season of the year, makes the Central Oregon Coast memorable.
 Name your sport - sport fishing or mountain biking, flying a kite on the beach or flying a plane over the beach, scuba diving or hiking, biking or windsurfing - recreational opportunities abound.
 Afterwards, enjoy our great restaurants and the freshest seafood around, or experience our region's culture and heritage at dozens of excellent galleries and various local museums.

 Lincoln County has more State Parks and public waysides than anyother county in the state of Oregon, many along uncrowded beaches and pristine scenery.
 The scenic central Oregon Coast invites you to visit.